darkerload/JsonLogger/README.md

 ### How do I implementation?

-You can add reference from JsonLogger.Core to your own project
+You can add reference from "JsonLogger.Core" to your own project

 ### Usage